eBPF-Flowradar/eBPF-FlowRadar/notes.md

 # Notes
 1. The 110k_24k_caida.pcap has raw ip packets without the ethernet header, this causes issues with our program as it expects ethernet headers, currently while testing with scapy we are adding the ethernet headers and sending to the interface.
+2. Only supporting IP packets (TCP and UDP)

 # Resources to setup veth
 1. Run script.sh